 IP cameras are more expensive than analogue cameras.
 One of the main reasons is that IP cameras have higher megapixel.
 But it is important to note that high megapixel means that they can cover a larger area and can take the place of several analogue cameras.
 So in this case, IP cameras can be more cost-effective.

-To sum up, both types of cameras work well in either commercial or residential security.
+To summarise, both types of cameras work well in either commercial or residential security.
 The IP camera’s advantages are high definition and enterprise wireless application, while analogue camera’s advantages are more practical, easy to operate, install and cost-effective.
 Whether an analogue or IP is best for you it all depends on the security needs of your business.